-To protect our proprietary rights, we rely generally on copyright, trademark and trade secret laws; confidentiality agreements and procedures with employees, consultants and other third parties; license agreements with consultants, vendors and customers; and use reasonable measures designed to control access to our software, documentation and other proprietary information.
-We own federal trademark and service mark registrations for the marks "HEALTHSTREAM", "HOSPITAL DIRECT", "OR PROTOCOL", "INSIGHT INTO ACTION", "QUALITY CHECK", "SIMCENTER" and "SIMSTORE."
+To protect our proprietary rights, we rely generally on copyright, trademark and trade secret laws; confidentiality agreements and procedures with employees, consultants and other third parties; contractual provisions in license agreements with consultants, vendors and customers; and use measures designed to control access to our software, documentation and other proprietary information.
+We own federal trademark and service mark registrations for several marks, including without limitation "EXCELLENCE THROUGH INSIGHT," "HEALTHSTREAM", "HOSPITAL DIRECT", "OR PROTOCOL", "PATIENT INSIGHTS", "PHYSICIAN INSIGHTS", "INSIGHTS ONLINE", "INSIGHT INTO ACTION", "QUALITY CHECK", "SIMCENTER", "SIMMANAGER", and "SIMSTORE."
 We also have obtained registration of the "HEALTHSTREAM" mark in certain other countries.
 Applications for several trademarks are currently pending.
 However, there can be no assurance that we will be successful in obtaining registration of other trademarks for which we have applied.

-The courseware that we license to our customers is developed through a combination of license agreements with publishers and authors, assignments and workfor-hire arrangements with third parties, and development by employees.
+The courseware that we license to our customers is developed through a combination of license agreements with publishers and authors, assignments and work-for-hire arrangements with third parties, and development by employees.
 We require publishers, authors and other third parties to represent and warrant that their content does not infringe on or misappropriate any third-party intellectual property rights and that they have the right to provide their content and have obtained all third-party consents necessary to do so.
 Our publishers, authors and other third parties also agree to indemnify us against certain liability we might sustain due to the content they provide.

-If a third party asserts a claim that we have infringed its patents or other intellectual property, we may be required to redesign our products or enter into royalty or licensing agreements.
+If a third party asserts a claim that we have infringed its patents or other intellectual property right, we may be required to redesign our products or enter into royalty or licensing agreements.
 In addition, we license technologies from third parties for incorporation into our services.
 Royalty and licensing agreements with these third parties may not be available on terms acceptable to us, if at all.
-Additionally, the steps we have taken to protect our intellectual property and proprietary rights may not be adequate.
-Third parties may infringe or misappropriate our intellectual property.
+Additionally, despite the steps we have taken to protect our intellectual property and proprietary rights, our efforts may not be adequate.
+Third parties may infringe or misappropriate our intellectual property, and such violations of our intellectual property are difficult to detect and police.
 Competitors may also independently develop technologies that are substantially equivalent or superior to the technologies we employ in our products or services.
 If we fail to protect our proprietary rights adequately, our competitors could offer similar services, potentially significantly harming our competitive position and decreasing our revenues.